-Our most recent trip to Disney was a great family experience and as usual, DISNEY made my kids brim with a smile from ear to ear.
-My most challenging moments as a mom of 3 are the food allergies that 2 of my 3 children have.
-My one has food allergies that could prove fatal and must carry an Epi Pen everywhere, and my daughter can tolerate nothing with Gluten in it and has Crohn’s, making meals very limiting.
+On of our most recent trip to Disney was a great family experience and as usual, DISNEY made my kids brim with a smile from ear to ear.
+My most challenging moments as a mom of 3 are the food allergies that 1 of my 3 children have.
+His food allergies could prove fatal and we must carry an Epi Pen everywhere, making meals very limiting.

-The problem in Disney is not finding Gluten Free, Nut Free, Latex Free, Shellfish free food, rather it is the wait that is involved in ascertaining this food.
-In general the eateries that offer walk-up and stand in a line were the most cantankerous.
-I would have to announce to the cashier that we had a food allergy, and that was never a problem, but the line behind me and the wait that was about to occur, that was the problem.
+It’s not about finding food in Disney that is Gluten Free, Nut Free, Latex Free, Shellfish free food, rather sometimes the wait that is involved can be lengthy, but plan ahead and know this and you are good to go!
+Now for all the greatness of dining in Disney with food allergies.
+In general the eateries that offer walk-up and stand in a line were where you need to be prepared, and make sure you state your food allergy, once this is said and done, lunch or dinner will be prepared without contamination (phew).
 We would place our regular order, for my husband, one son and self and then the magical adventure would begin.

 OPTIONS & Where TO

-The options are not well marked, and you have to inquire everywhere, there is no such thing as just Gluten Free menu, except in Animal Kingdom where there is a little walk up food booth that offers Gluten Free(Garden Kiosk) foods and for $5.50 you can purchase ONE cupcake or how about more for a bag of special chips and so on.
+The options are well marked, and you should inquire everywhere.
+There is such thing as just Gluten Free menu, in Animal Kingdom where there is a little walk up food booth that offers Gluten Free(Garden Kiosk) foods and for $5.50 you can purchase ONE cupcake or how about more for a bag of special chips and so on.
 At this booth, you can also find out all the special dining options that are in Animal Kingdom and then figure out where you want to eat in Animal Kingdom.
 There are binders with food ingredients at many of the places in Disney, but you don’t get access to these until you are ready to order.
-Why are those without allergies so easily able to access food and why did those with allergies have to wait to discover their options?
-Wouldn’t make more sense to have the food options, and ingredients ready and accessible on everyone involved from those standing in line to those taking the orders?

 I can suggest, but I will say CHECK and double check: Popcorn was an item both children could dine on without problems throughout both parks and often we found fresh fruit so we purchased that often.